-The upcoming summit, Engaging and Retaining Students, will examine how campus professionals can enhance student engagement and improve student retention and college completion.
-Participants will interact with colleagues across the System to share promising practices and discuss experiences and issues related to initiatives that advance equity, foster belongingness, and promote student learning and development.
-Particular focus will be on engaging first-year students and re-engaging sophomores within the “new normal” of our institutions.
+The upcoming summit, Engaging and Retaining Students, examined how campus professionals can enhance student engagement and improve student retention and college completion.
+Participants interacted with colleagues across the System to share promising practices and discuss experiences and issues related to initiatives that advance equity, foster belongingness, and promote student learning and development.
+Particular focus was made on engaging first-year students and re-engaging sophomores within the “new normal” of our institutions.

 When: October 19-20, 2021, 8:30 AM – 12:30 PM (two half days)

 Where: The summit was held virtually via ZOOM.

 - Engaging and Retaining Students – Day 1